MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-add-a-command-to-the-shortcut-menu.md

     </VisibilityConstraints>
     ```

-4. Define the names that you used for the guids and ids.
+4. Define the names that you used for the GUIDs and IDs.
 To do this, add a `Symbols` element in the `CommandTable` element after the `Commands` element.

     ```xml
     <Symbols>